2011–2012 Strait of Hormuz dispute: Dispute

 On 7 January 2012, the United Kingdom announced that it would be sending the Type 45 destroyer HMS Daring to the Persian Gulf.
 Daring, which is the lead ship of her class was claimed to be one of the "most advanced warships" in the world, and undertook its first mission in the Persian Gulf.
 However, the British Government said that this move was long-planned, as Daring replaced another Armilla patrol frigate.
 During this maiden deployment, Daring operated with Carrier Strike Group One in the Persian Gulf and Carrier Strike Group Nine in the North Arabian Sea.

 On 9 January 2012, Iranian Defense Minister Ahmad Vahidi denied that Iran had ever claimed that it would close the Strait of Hormuz, saying that "the Islamic Republic of Iran is the most important provider of security in the strait...if one threatens the security of the Persian Gulf, then all are threatened."
 Vahidi reiterated that "transnational forces" have no place in the Persian Gulf region.
 Also, on 9 January 2012, Carrier Strike Group One, led by the carrier Carl Vinson, joined Carrier Strike Group Three, led by the John C. Stennis, in the North Arabian Sea.
 Carrier Strike Group Nine, led by the carrier Abraham Lincoln, was en route to the Arabian Sea amid rising tensions over the Strait of Hormuz.

 The Iranian Foreign Ministry confirmed on 16 January 2012 that received a letter from the United States concerning the Strait of Hormuz, "via three different channels."
 Authorities considered whether to reply, although the contents of the letter were not divulged.
 The US had previously announced its intention to warn Iran that closing the Strait of Hormuz is a "red line" that would provoke an American response.
 General Martin E. Dempsey, the chairman of the Joint Chiefs of Staff, stated that the United States would "take action and reopen the strait," which could be accomplished only by military means, including minesweepers, warship escorts and potentially airstrikes.
 Defense Secretary Leon E. Panetta told troops in Texas that the United States would not tolerate Iran's closing of the strait.
 Nevertheless, Iran continued to discuss the impact of shutting the Strait on world oil markets, saying that any disruption of supply would cause a shock to markets that "no country" could manage.

 On 19 January 2012, Carrier Strike Group Nine entered the U.S. Fifth Fleet's area of responsibility and relieved Carrier Strike Group Three (pictured).
-Also on that date, Ambassador of Iran to the United Nations Mohammad Khazaee reportedly stated in a recent interview on the Charlie Rose Show that Iran would consider closing the Strait of Hormuz if Iran's security was endangered.
+Also on that date, Ambassador of Iran to the United Nations Mohammad Khazaee reportedly stated in a 2012 interview on the Charlie Rose Show that Iran would consider closing the Strait of Hormuz if Iran's security was endangered.